oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    e.
 Later in this sample, when you run WebLogic Image Tool commands, the tool will use the image as a base image for creating model images.
 Specifically, the tool will implicitly call `docker pull` for one of the above licensed images as specified in the tool's command line using the `--fromImage` parameter.
 For `JRF`, this sample specifies `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4`, and for `WLS`, the sample specifies `container-registry.oracle.com/middleware/weblogic:12.2.1.4`.

      {{% notice info %}}
    If you prefer, you can create your own base image and then substitute this image name in the WebLogic Image Tool `--fromImage` parameter throughout this sample.
+For example, you may wish to start with a base image that has patches applied.
 See [Preparing a Base Image]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md" >}}).
      {{% /notice %}}

 1. Download the latest WebLogic Deploying Tooling and WebLogic Image Tool installer ZIP files to your `/tmp/mii-sample/model-images` directory.
 Both WDT and WIT are required to create your Model in Image Docker images.